Master AI at Work · Free Framework Guide

 Format — How it should look

-Length, structure, tone, voice, style.
+Length, structure, tone, voice.
 Bullets or prose?
 How many sections?
-What word count?
 What register?
+Specify it.
+Every time.

 C